Offending too serious for lesser order sentence, says judge

 Corkery had since apologised and the couple had fully reconciled.
 He had also attended a Man Alive programme.

 Possession of the 0.22 magazine was a less serious offence than the others, the judge said.
+While that magazine could hold 15 rounds of ammunition, they could not be shot in succession automatically.

 Calculating sentence, the judge set a starting point of 12 months imprisonment for the gun, uplifting it by 12 months for the four remaining magazine charges.